Our People

 CARE COORDINATOR

-Kia ora- My name is Melanie but most people call me Mel.
+##Read more##Kia ora- My name is Melanie but most people call me Mel.
 I am the Care Coordinator here at Cholmondeley.
 My role mainly involves booking stays for tamariki and administration for new whānau.

 Before Cholmondeley I worked for many years with children on the spectrum, supporting their whānau with respite.

 I am from England originally but moved to New Zealand in January 2010.
-I live with my hubby Steve (who is the caretaker here at Cholmondeley) and our Son.
-Our Daughter is currently travelling around the world at the moment.
+I live with my hubby Steve (who is the caretaker here at Cholmondeley) and our son.
+Our daughter is currently travelling around the world at the moment.
 In my spare time, I enjoy walking around the Port Hills, exploring the beautiful South Island, reading, and watching movies.

 I absolutely love being part of the Cholmondeley whānau and all that it is doing.
 I can’t imagine working anywhere else.